 There are numerous possible points of water ingress through your roof.
 We recently consulted a roofer that we trust, we asked how to best identify the location of where water penetrated the roof.
 According to the roofer, the only way to positively identify the precise location of a roof leak is to be in the attic during a fairly heavy rain in order to observe exactly where the water is entering.
 In most cases, the remedy is to re-seal the location where the water has entered; in general, the complete reshingling of the roof is not required.

-Over the years we have concluded that, when homeowners report a wet basement after having had rains from a certain direction, the reported basement leak is most of the time a leak through the building envelope.
+Over the years we have concluded that, when homeowners report a wet basement after having had rains from a certain direction, the water is usually from a leak through the building envelope.

-Window frames and door frames (including patio doors) are effectively inserts in the building envelope, making it necessary to seal around the frames with caulking to prevent water from penetrating the building envelope.
-Since caulking shrinks and dries as it ages, deteriorated caulking separates from the door frame and wall surfaces over time.
+Window frames and door frames (including patio doors) are effectively inserts into large openings in the building envelope, making it necessary to seal around the frames with caulking to prevent water from penetrating the building envelope.
+Since caulking shrinks and dries as it ages, deteriorated caulking separates from the door and window frames and wall surfaces over time.
 When it rains onto deteriorated caulking, or gaps in the caulking, the rain water often penetrates the building envelope.
 This water, by gravity, drains down onto the top of the foundation wall(s) and often results in reports of a leaky basement.

 It is crucial that you regularly maintain the building envelope of your home in order to avoid getting water in the basement, attributable to building envelope leaks.